 The translucent panels on the roof of this bay at the Merry Oaks plant protect the composting process from weather influences, seal the bay for air extraction/biofiltration, and improve visibility for workers.

-At McGill-Glenville, the aeration system is located in the attic space above the bay, giving each bay a concrete “roof.”
+At McGill-Glenville, the aeration system is located inside a building in the attic space above the encapsulated bays, giving each bay a concrete “roof.”
 For bays with translucent panels as a roof, system components are outside, along the back wall.

 Aeration delivers oxygen to the microbial populations responsible for biodegradation and removes the heat generated by their feeding activity, maintaining temperatures within the specific range required for happy microbes.
 Air is pushed up and through the composting mass, while extraction fans pull air off the pile and away from work zones within the building.
 Process air is piped to a biofilter.

 The time:temperature ratio of our process mimics pasteurization, even though no external heat is applied.
-It’s all provided by the feeding activity of the microbial populations responsible for biodegradation.
-Pictured in the control room at McGill-Glenville are Jim McGill (left) and Niall Carroll.
+The heat generated during composting is provided by the feeding activity of the microbial populations responsible for biodegradation.

 Temperature sensors embedded in the composting mass detect and report heat fluctuation, sending wireless signals to the microprocessor.
 The computer, in turn, adjusts air flow to the composting mass.

 This holds temperatures within an ideal range and greatly accelerates the composting process, eliminating the hot-cold cycling common to uncontrolled composting systems.

 Products formulated for performance